freenas/freenas-docs/userguide/tn_initial.rst

 On the first login, the EULA found in :ref:`Appendix A` is displayed, along with a box where the license key for the %brand% array can be pasted.
-Read the EULA, paste in the license key, then click :guilabel:`OK` to accept the EULA and apply the license.
+Read the EULA, paste in the license key, then click :guilabel:`I agree` to accept the EULA and apply the license.

 Alternately, press :guilabel:`Cancel` if the license key is not yet available or you wish to discuss the EULA with an iXsystems